Sponsored by Koshimizu Tourism Association

 Mako-san pointed out flowers along the way that were tiny in comparison to the larger lilies in bloom, saying there is a small white flower that is his favorite.
 Just at the end of their bloom was a small black flower called kuroyuri, or black lily.
 We found only one small one that the untrained eye may have missed.
 Mako-san pointed it out to me among the grass.

-In the flower garden he set up his telescope again and pointed out some more birds.
+In the flower garden, he set up his telescope again and pointed out some more birds.
 He showed me the male and female versions of a small bird called a benimashiko, which was a vibrant red bird that was beautiful and moved with the quirkiness of a cartoon character.

 Further down the path, the garden opened up to a beach with crashing waves revealing the Okhotsk Sea.
 It was a warm day with a cool breeze from the sea.
-Ezo-noshishiudo were in bloom along the railings.
-It is because of the sea blowing salty air that the marshlands become so the fertile.
+Ezo-noshishiudo was in bloom along the railings.
+It is because of the sea blowing salty air that the marshlands become so fertile.
 Koshimizu Genseikaen has ideal conditions that make it ripe for many unique varieties of flowers to grow.

-All-in-all Koshimizu Genseikaen is a must stop in Koshimizu-cho during the summer time.
+All-in-all Koshimizu Genseikaen is a must stop in Koshimizu-cho during the summertime.
 It is a lovely place for an afternoon stroll through its many paths.
 It is a good place to slow down, look a little closer, and take in the details.

 |Address||Hamakoshimizu, Koshimizucho, Shari District, Hokkaido 099-3452|